spiceai/docs/spiceaidocs/docs/components/secret-stores/keyring/index.md

 ## Example

-For setting the `spiceai` api key secret using macOS keychain, create a new keychain entry, with value as the api key.
+To set the `spiceai` API Key secret using macOS keychain, create a new keychain entry, and set the value with the API Key.

 `"<your spice.ai app api key>"`

 <img src="/img/secrets-keychain-example.png" alt="" width="800" />

-The `keyring` store is defined in the Spicepod manifest:
+The `keyring` store is configured in the Spicepod manifest:

 ```yaml
 secrets: